Skip to main content

 Generating Keys and Addresses

-To start, clone the plutus-tx-template repository into the on-chain directory.
-Make sure to have NodeJS and yarn (or npm, which comes bundled with NodeJS) installed.
-Then, create a separate off-chain directory, set up package.json, and add the required dependencies:
+Make sure you also have NodeJS and yarn (or npm, which comes with NodeJS) installed.
+Then, create a separate off-chain directory, initialize package.json, and install the required dependencies:

 git clone git@github.com:IntersectMBO/plutus-tx-template.git on-chain